 Stanislaus County Probation will serve youth ages 14 to 23, and up to age 25 depending on the length of the disposition ordered by the Juvenile Court.
-As of March 28, 2024, thirteen (13) youth, all male, have been committed to the Secure Youth Treatment Program.
-There is capacity for 20 youth locally.
-Should a female youth be committed to SYTF, it is anticipated Stanislaus County would seek a regional contract to have another County provide services for females based on the expected low numbers and to maximize their opportunities for group-based services.
-Absent a contract with another County, Stanislaus County has the necessary amount of living space and services available to accommodate a low number of female commitments based on historical commitment data.
-Stanislaus County contracts locally with Liseth Sales (dba Parents United), and Leaders in Community Alternatives (LCA) for specialized services for sex offenders.
+As of March 2025, sixteen (16) youth, all male, are committed to the Secure Youth Treatment Program.
+There is capacity for 30 youth locally.
+Should a female youth be committed to the Secure Youth Treatment Program, it is anticipated the female youth would house with our other female youth who are not in the program and receive much of her programming with those female youth.
+However, she would be afforded the opportunity to receive all the additional incentives as well as the additional programming, educational, and vocational opportunities available to our male youth in the Secure Youth Treatment Program.
+The department would also consider seeking a regional contract to have another County provide services for females if it appeared this would provide better opportunities for group-based services.
+Stanislaus County contracts locally with Psychology Assessment Resource Center (PARC), and Leaders in Community Alternatives (LCA) for specialized services for sex offenders.